BetterErrors/better_errors/README.md

 If you're using better_errors, I'd love to hear from you.
 Drop me a line and tell me what you think!

+## Development

+After checking out the repo, run `bundle install` to install the basic dependencies.

+You can run the tests with the most recent version of Rails running `bundle exec rake`.

+To run the tests against the other sets of dependencies, though, you will need to use Appraisal.
+Run `appraisal install` to run install the dependencies for each of the possible combinations.

+Then you can run `appraisal rake` to run all tests, or (for example) `appraisal rails_42_boc rake` to only run the specs with Rails 4.2 and binding_of_caller.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+On CI, the specs are run against each major release of Ruby in addition to each Appraisal gemfile.

 ## Contributing

 1. Fork it